Skip to content

 Add the Tea Leaves to the Teapot

-Place the tea leaves into the teapot.
+Place the measured tea leaves into the teapot.

 Pour and Steep